Religious Education

 Implementation

-Throughout the school, there are many opportunities for children to develop spiritually, morally, socially and culturally through Collective Worship.
+We also make links with our local church community, Carlisle Diocese and other organisations to further develop children’s understanding of RE.
 We attend our local church each month and provide opportunities for children to explore worship in different settings and through different faiths.
-Recent examples include visiting York Minster as part of our residential trips, visiting the Samye Ling Temple to learn about Buddhist worship and welcoming the Muslim Learning Centre into our school for an Islam workshop.
+Examples include visiting Carlisle Cathedral as part of a Diocese transition project with other local schools, KS1 children taking part in Carlisle Cathedral’s ‘Rest Under the Stars’ art installation at St Lawrence’s Church in Appleby, visiting the Samye Ling Temple to learn about Buddhist worship and welcoming the Muslim Learning Centre into our school for an Islam workshop.

 Impact